ryanlyang/PracticeTagging/README.md

 ## One Minute Introduction

 Boosted top tagging is an essential binary classification task for experiments at the Large Hadron Collider (LHC) to measure the properties of the top quark.
-The ATLAS Top Tagging Open Data Set (*link to public set*) is a publicly available data set for the development of Machine Learning (ML) based boosted top tagging algorithms.
-The data is split into two orthogonal sets, named *train* and *test* and stored in the HDF5 file format, containing 42 million and 2.5 million jets respectively.
+The ATLAS Top Tagging Open Data Set (*link to public set*) is a publicly available dataset for the development of Machine Learning (ML) based boosted top tagging algorithms.
+The dataset consists of a nominal piece used for the training and evaluation of algorithms, and a systematic piece used for estimating the size of systematic uncertainties produced by an algorithm.
+The nominal data is split into two orthogonal sets, named *train* and *test* and stored in the HDF5 file format, containing 42 million and 2.5 million jets respectively.
 Both sets are composed of equal parts signal (jets initiated by a boosted top quark) and background (jets initiated by light quarks or gluons).
-For each jet, the data set contains:
+For each jet, the datasets contain:

 - The four vectors of constituent particles
-- 15 high level summary quantities evaluated on the jet
+- 15 high level summary quantities evaluated on the jet (nominal only)
 - The four vector of the whole jet
-- A training weight
+- A training weight (nominal only)
 - A signal (1) vs background (0) label

-There is one rule in using this data set: the contribution to a loss function from any jet should **always** be [weighted by the training weight](https://gitlab.cern.ch/atlas/ATLAS-top-tagging-open-data/-/blob/master/train.py#L272-293).
-Apart from this a model should separate the signal jets from background by whatever means necessary.
+There are two rules for using this data set: the contribution to a loss function from any jet should **always** be [weighted by the training weight](https://gitlab.cern.ch/atlas/ATLAS-top-tagging-open-data/-/blob/master/train.py#L272-293), and any performance claim is incomplete without an estimate of the systematic uncertainties.
+The ideal model shows high performance but also small systematic uncertainties.
 Happy tagging!

 ## Introduction to Boosted Top Tagging at the LHC